Automated Testing

 Type: Condition, Selector

-"<text>"
+"<text>" [raw]

 The text selector takes a string which resolves to a target found on the screen.
-The search is performed by going through all focusable elements on the screen (which are typically buttons and the main textbox), and looking through their alt text.
+The search is performed by going through all focusable elements on the screen (which are typically buttons and the main textbox), and looking through their text and alt text.

 This search is case-insensitive and looks for the shortest match.
 For example, if the string "log" is given, and the screen contains the texts "CATALOG" and "illogical", the target will be the "CATALOG" text.